chase0213/cookbook-jubatus/README.md

 =========================

 This cookbook is a library cookbook to install or configure jubatus server and client, supporting Chef 12.x and higher.
-It is supposed to be used this by wrapped in your own cookbook.
+It is supposed to be used by wrapped in your own cookbook.

 Usage
 ------